vrtechbuddies/aws-tshooting-labs/Lab01-how-to-connect-linux-server-if-sshkey-is-lost.md

     On the Review page, choose Launch.
 Choose the key pair that you created in Step 1, then choose Launch Instances.

+<b>Step 5: Detach the root volume from the original instance and attach it to the temporary instance </b>

+    In the navigation pane, choose Volumes and select the root device volume for the original instance (you made note of its volume ID in a previous step).
+    Choose Actions, Detach Volume, and then select Yes, Detach.
+    Wait for the state of the volume to become available.
+(You might need to choose the Refresh icon.)

+    With the volume still selected, choose Actions, and then select Attach Volume.
+    Select the instance ID of the temporary instance, make note of the device name specified under Device (for example, /dev/sdf), and then choose Attach.

+<b>Step 6: Add the new public key to authorized_keys on the original volume mounted to the temporary instance </b>

+1. Connect to the temporary instance
+2. From the temporary instance, mount the volume that you attached to the instance so that you can access its file system.

+    a.
+Use the lsblk command to determine if the volume is partitioned.

+    [ec2-user ~]$ lsblk
+    NAME    MAJ:MIN RM SIZE RO TYPE MOUNTPOINT xvda    202:0    0   8G  0 disk
+    └─xvda1 202:1    0   8G  0 part /
+    xvdf    202:80   0   8G  0 disk
+    └─xvdf1 202:81   0   8G  0 part

+    b.
+Create a temporary directory to mount the volume.

+    [ec2-user ~]$ sudo mkdir /mnt/tempvol

+    c.
+Mount the volume (or partition) at the temporary mount point, using the volume name or device name that you identified earlier.

+    [ec2-user ~]$ sudo mount -o nouuid /dev/xvdf1 /mnt/tempvol

+3. From the temporary instance, use the following command to update authorized_keys on the mounted volume with the new public key from the authorized_keys for the temporary instance.

+    [ec2-user ~]$ cp .ssh/authorized_keys /mnt/tempvol/home/ec2-user/.ssh/authorized_keys

-Step 5: Detach the root volume from the original instance and attach it to the temporary instance Step 6: Add the new public key to authorized_keys on the original volume mounted to the temporary instance Step 7: Unmount and detach the original volume from the temporary instance, and reattach it to the original instance Step 8: Connect to the original instance using the new key pair Step 9: Clean up
+Step 7: Unmount and detach the original volume from the temporary instance, and reattach it to the original instance
+    a.
+Use umount command to unmount the original drive

+    [ec2-user ~]$ sudo umount /mnt/tempvol

+    b.
+Goto AWS Console, Select the volume and detach it from the old server

+    c.
+With the same volume selected, attach it to the original server.
+Note: The device name should be xvda, as its a root volume.

+Step 8: Connect to the original instance using the new key pair Step 9: Clean up